Simple eye in invertebrates: Stemmata

 Stemmata (singular stemma) are a class of simple eyes.
 Many kinds of holometabolous larvae bear no other form of eyes until they enter their final stage of growth.
 Adults of several orders of hexapods also have stemmata, and never develop compound eyes at all.
 Examples include fleas, springtails, and Thysanura.
-Some other Arthropoda, such as some Myriapoda, rarely have any eyes other than stemmata at any stage of their lives (exceptions include the large and well-developed compound eyes of Scutigera).
+Some other Arthropoda, such as some Myriapoda, rarely have any eyes other than stemmata at any stage of their lives (exceptions include the large and well-developed compound eyes of the house centipedes, Scutigera).

-Behind each lens of a typical, functional stemma, lies a single cluster of photoreceptor cells, termed a retinula.
+Behind each lens of a typical functional stemma lies a single cluster of photoreceptor cells, termed a retinula.
 The lens is biconvex, and the body of the stemma has a vitreous or crystalline core.

-Although stemmata are simple eyes, some kinds, such as those of the larvae of Lepidoptera and especially those of Tenthredinidae, a family of sawflies, are only "simple" in that they represent immature or embryonic forms of the compound eyes of the adult.
+Although stemmata are simple eyes, some kinds (such as those of the larvae of Lepidoptera and especially those of Tenthredinidae, a family of sawflies) are only "simple" in that they represent immature or embryonic forms of the compound eyes of the adult.
 They can possess a considerable degree of acuity and sensitivity, and can detect polarized light.
-They may be optimal for high light sensitivity.
+They may be optimized for light sensitivity, as opposed to detailed image formation.
 In the pupal stage, such stemmata develop into fully fledged compound eyes.
 One feature offering a clue to their ontogenetic role is their lateral position on the head; ocelli, that in other ways resemble stemmata, tend to be borne in sites median to the compound eyes, or nearly so.
 Among some researchers, this distinction has led to the use of the term "lateral ocelli" for stemmata.

 Genetic controls

 A number of genetic pathways are responsible for the occurrence and positioning of the ocelli.
 The gene orthodenticle is allelic to ocelliless, a mutation that stops ocelli from being produced.
 In Drosophila, the rhodopsin Rh2 is only expressed in simple eyes.

 While (in Drosophila at least) the genes eyeless and dachshund are both expressed in the compound eye but not the simple eye, no reported 'developmental' genes are uniquely expressed in the simple eye.

-Epidermal growth factor receptor (Egfr) promotes the expression of orthodenticle [and possibly eyes absent (Eya) and as such is essential for simple eye formation.
+Epidermal growth factor receptor (Egfr) promotes the expression of orthodenticle and possibly eyes absent (Eya) and as such is essential for simple eye formation.